Skip to main content

 Efficient new ways of screening antimicrobials

 The ChronosAntibiotics project, which was supported by the European Research Council, sought to address this clinical challenge with a two-pronged approach.
 The first aim was to better understand how bacteria divide.
 The project team focused on the bacterium Staphylococcus aureus (S. aureus), a clinical pathogen.
 “If we understand how a pathogen divides, then we can start to think of novel ways to prevent its division during an infection,” adds Pinho.
-The project began by screening S. aureus genes with fluorescence microscopy and using machine learning to automatically analyse cells.
+The project began by screening S. aureus mutants with fluorescence microscopy and using machine learning to automatically analyse cells.
 “This allowed us to determine the cell cycle stage of tens of thousands of cells, and to identify specific mutants that are impaired in cell cycle progression,” says Pinho.
 “We then studied the biological role of the proteins that are missing in each mutant.
 This enabled us to uncover new mechanisms of cell cycle regulation, as well as previously unknown proteins required for correct chromosome segregation.
 These are critical for bacteria to survive inside an infected host.”

 Analysing compounds to inhibit bacterial growth